clseibold/ZeroNet-Dev-Center/tutorials/TheBasics.md

 ## Where Is A Zite Stored Locally?

 If you need to change any of the code for your zite, you can find your zite in the `ZeroNet_Root/data` folder, under the directory of your zite address.
 This is the same as the `site address` shown in the sidebar.
-When you first start out, this directory where the files to your zite are stored should at least have a `content.json` file and an `index.html` file.
+When you first start out, this directory should have a `content.json` file, an `index.html` file, and a `js` director where the `ZeroFrame.js` file is located.

 ## Content.json File, What is It?